Betterment Review: Get Up To 6 Months Commission Free!

 What makes Betterment so unique from other brokerages is that you do not trade individual stocks or mutual funds, but you invest in a bucket of Exchange Traded Funds (ETFs) that are personalized to your specific goals.
-The other thing I really appreciate is that they’re geared towards those who’re looking to invest in the stock market with little money or those who are just starting to invest, which I applaud.
+The other thing I really appreciate is that they’re geared towards those who’re looking to invest with little money or those who are just starting to invest in the stock market, which I applaud.
 That said, let’s get on with the Betterment review.

 You Don’t Actively Trade: As I said previously, you do not actively trade stocks with Betterment.
 That is simply not their approach.
 Their approach is very similar to a buy and hold type of investment strategy where they’re looking towards the long term goals as opposed to trading individual stocks.

-Buckets to Choose From: If you do not trade stocks with them, then what on earth are you investing in?
-It’s quite simple really, they select buckets of ETFs based off of what information you give them.
+Buckets to Choose From: If you do not trade stocks with Betterment, then what on earth are you investing in?
+It’s quite simple, they select buckets of ETFs based off of what information you give them.
 They have two main buckets they go from and you personalize from there the amount each ETF will make up of your portfolio.
 The first one is their stock market bucket which seeks to give you balanced exposure in the US as well as internationally.
 It is made up of:

 - VTI – Vanguard Total Stock Market ETF